ISAITB/docs-services/source/messaging/index.rst

     * The way to determine the session identifier from the received message.
 For this you will need to determine the appropriate metadata that you will first store in the session and then lookup for a match (illustrated here with method ``determineSessionId()``).
-    * The message received here a parameter might need processing before being returned to the test bed.
+    * The message received might need processing before being returned to the test bed.
 Consider that you may want to return it as-is but also return e.g. its length, mime types, etc. As another example consider that often when dealing with SOAP content you would want to return the complete envelope and also a separate output element containing only the business payload.

 .. note::
     **Session management simplification:** In simple scenarios, typically when the messaging service acts a mock simulator without an actual remote system, the session management mechanism can be simplified.
-In the ``receive`` implementation you may immediately call the ``notifyForMessage`` operation using the session ID from the ``receive`` parameters and a pre-configured call-back endpoint address.
+In the ``receive`` implementation you may immediately call the ``notifyForMessage`` operation using the session identifier from the ``receive`` parameters and a pre-configured call-back endpoint address.
 This removes the need to keep the test bed's address information in sessions and potentially sessions altogether.
 One point to take care of however is to ensure that the ``notifyForMessage`` call occurs once the ``receive`` call is complete to ensure the test bed is expecting a message.
 One way of achieving this would be with asynchronous job scheduling (to allow ``receive`` to complete) with a sufficient execution delay (to ensure the test bed is actually waiting for a ``notifyForMessage``